patrodyne/hisrc-hyperjaxb/ejb/assembly/samples/po-initial/README.md

 + The JPA transaction is committed
 + A new JPA `EntityManager`, *em*, instance is created
     + The new *em* is used to load the persisted PO by id
-    + The etalon, merged and loaded PO objects are asserted for equality
+    + The etalon, merged and loaded PO objects are compared for equality
 + The *em* is closed and each PO object is marshaled for review in the logs

 When successful, each object is *marshaled* for logging and your [review][2].